alexmbra/ProductCatalog/README.md

 3. Run the database migrations to create the necessary database schema
 4. Update the database

-ProductCatalog should now be up and running.
-Access it in your web browser at http://localhost:5000 or https://localhost:5001 for secure connections.

 License
 This project is licensed under the MIT License.